 You can prevent wage garnishment if you can take control of your finances properly.
 Here are the best ways to do so:

-Negotiate the payment terms with your creditor.
-Also, make sure that the creditor gets the first payment within 30 days after the garnishment notice was sent.
+- a.
+Negotiate your payment terms negotiated payment terms with your creditor.
+Also, make sure that the creditor gets their first payment within 30 days after the garnishment notice has been sent.

 Would consolidating debts help you to stop wage garnishment?

-You can opt for debt consolidation option if you want to stop wage garnishment or want to avoid it.
+You can opt for debt consolidation options if you want to stop wage garnishment or want to avoid it.